Minnesota schools reopening plan to provide 'informed flexibility' for school districts

-Minnesota school districts will be granted some flexibility in their reopening decisions, depending on the spread of COVID-19 in their communities, according to a public health expert who has seen and provided input on the reopening plan set to be unveiled Thursday afternoon by Gov. Tim Walz.
+Minnesota school districts will be granted some flexibility in their reopening decisions, depending on the spread of COVID-19 in their communities, under a plan released today by Gov. Tim Walz.

-The full details of the plan are set to be released in a 2 p.m. news conference.
-Walz made reference during a press briefing Wednesday to a “decision matrix” that will guide districts on whether to reopen with live classrooms, online sessions or a mix.
+The governor said the state is taking a “localized, data-driven approach” to reopening schools amid the global pandemic, setting thresholds that must be met — both in terms of the spread of the virus and schools’ ability to meet health and safety standards — if schools are going to open their doors to students.

+The 21-page “Safe Learning Plan” for schools uses state Department of Health tracking of new virus cases as the first hurdle schools have to jump to be able to reopen.
+To fully reopen, a county would need to have fewer than 9 cases of the virus per 10,000 residents over a 14-day period.
+Schools in counties with higher case counts could attempt to reopen on a more limited basis for full or part-time classes, with younger students getting priority for in-person instruction.
+All schools in counties with more than 50 cases per 10,000 residents would have to be fully online.

 Michael Osterholm, executive director of the University of Minnesota’s Center for Infectious Disease Research and Policy, on Thursday offered praise for a school reopening plan that has “informed flexibility.”
 School districts will be encouraged to tailor and adjust their approaches over time based on the spread of the virus, he said.